Children with Mesothelioma

 In another study, the cases and death certificates of 42,597 children who had died of childhood cancer in the U.S. during the 1960s were examined and reviewed.
 Of these, only 31 had been diagnosed with mesothelioma disease, and less than half of those could be confirmed by hospital records.
 Unfortunately, there was no history of asbestos exposure in any of the thirteen confirmed mesothelioma cases.

 Children may experience direct exposure to asbestos in the home.
 This will occur when there are damaged or worn asbestos fibers that have been released into the air from old insulation or other old building materials.
 In this scenario, the child would inhale the fibers, which would then become lodged in the chest or abdominal area, eventually causing the formation of mesothelioma cancer.

 Children can also suffer secondary exposure.
-This occurs when someone else in their household works with asbestos – which is rare these days – and brings home toxic dust on their clothes or in their hair.
-The child can breathe in these fibers and may eventually get sick because of the exposure to the hazardous substance.
+This type of exposure occurs when someone else in the household works with asbestos—which is rare these days—and brings home toxic dust on clothing or in his/her hair.
+The child can breathe in these asbestos fibers and may eventually become ill due to exposure to this hazardous substance.

 Diagnosing the Disease in Children

 Doctors don’t generally consider a mesothelioma diagnosis when examining a child who is exhibiting similar symptoms to those experienced by adults who have the disease, so children usually undergo a battery of many tests before definitive diagnosis is made.